 If you don't have all the documents you need to support your case and the judge does not decide the case on the first court date, you may be able to get an order from the court telling the person who has the documents to produce (give) them to the court.
 This is a called a 'subpoena'.
 The documents you subpoena can be used as evidence to support your case.

 The first court date and any further directions hearings are held in a courtroom at the Federal Circuit Court.
 When you file the application, the date, time and place of the first court date will be written by the court on your application and the copies that you file.
 The details of court dates are also published on the

 Federal Circuit Court website, usually the day before you are meant to go.

 You should bring a notepad and a few pens so you can write down the orders made by the court.
-You should also take with you, all the court documents you have filed or been given in the case, such as:
+You should also take with you, all the court documents you have filed or been given in the case including the original and 2 copies of each document, such as:

 If no one turns up to represent your employer, the judge might want you to prove the application was served.
+You may then need to provide the original Affidavit of Service to the judge, if you have not already filed it prior to your directions hearing.
 The Affidavit of Service is proof that you have served the application.

 It is a good idea to get to court as early as possible.
 You should be there at least half an hour before your case is meant to start.
 Wait until your courtroom opens.
 When it does, go in and see if the judge's associate (assistant) is there.

 Tell the associate your name.
 The associate will then check the court list and note that you are there.
 The court list is a numbered list of all the cases that will be heard by the judge on that day.
 After you have spoken to the associate, sit down in the courtroom and wait until your name and case is called.
 The associate will check to see if anyone is there for your employer.